Interface CoordinateSystemAxis

 Axis direction

-The direction of the coordinate axes is often only approximate; two geographic coordinate reference systems will make use of the same ellipsoidal coordinate system.
-These coordinate systems are associated with the earth through two different geodetic datums, which may lead to the two systems being slightly rotated with respect to each other.
+The direction of the coordinate axes is often only approximate.
+Two geographic coordinate reference systems will make use of the same ellipsoidal coordinate system.
+These coordinate systems are associated with the planet through two different geodetic reference frames, which may lead to the two systems being slightly rotated with respect to each other.

 Since: